 Policy LU-4.5 Community identity

-We require that new development be consistent with and reinforce the physical and historical character and identity of our unincorporated communities.
+We require that new development be consistent with and reinforce the physical and historical character and identity of our unincorporated communities, as described in Table LU-3 and in the values section of Community Action Guides.
+In addition, we consider the aspirations section of Community Action Guides in our review of new development.

 Policy LU-4.6 Adaptive reuse